Beyond-Logic/SimpleProjectsIdeas/README.md

 # SimpleProjectsIdeas
-A Collection of simple Java programs with a goal
+A Collection of simple Java programs

 1)Zodiac